 - Repeat daily for effective results.

-- Use a heating pad and place it on the affected area.
+- You can also use a heating pad and place it on the affected area.

 - Over the counter heat rubs and compresses also help to get rid of thigh cramps and relax the aching muscles.

-Some low levels of nutrients such as Potassium and calcium may stimulate muscle cramps.
-Take these nutrients in your diet which minimizes the muscle cramps.
+Some low levels of nutrients such as Potassium and calcium may stimulate muscle cramps frequently.
+Add these nutrients in your daily diet, which minimizes the muscle cramps.